 If you connect Scheduling to any third-party integrations, such as Google Calendar or Stripe, it's your responsibility to determine if the integration is acceptable for your business, and/or modify your use, settings, security, or information to meet your HIPAA compliance practices and obligations.
 It's also your responsibility to enter any new contractual agreements necessary to meet your HIPAA compliance practices and obligations.
 You should do all of this prior to using the third-party service.

-If you're not using Squarespace Scheduling, but you are using the Appointment Scheduling Block to embed your scheduler from Acuity, you must still play a part in achieving HIPAA compliance in your Acuity account.
+If you're not using Squarespace Scheduling, but you are using the scheduling block to embed your scheduler from Acuity, you must still play a part in achieving HIPAA compliance in your Acuity account.
 To learn more, visit Acuity’s guide on HIPAA compliance.

-The Appointment Scheduling Block embeds an Acuity scheduler on your Squarespace site, which visitors use to book appointments.
+The scheduling block embeds an Acuity scheduler on your Squarespace site, which visitors use to book appointments.
 Visitors' appointment data goes directly to Acuity's servers, and doesn't flow through Squarespace web hosting servers.
 Acuity uses iframes and HTTPS encryption to protect the privacy of customer data and prevent other websites and servers from accessing the data while it is in transit to Acuity.

 Access your BAA

-You can review or print the BAA text at any time:
+You can review or download your BAA at any time:

-- Click Scheduling Page Options, then click View BAA.
+- Click Scheduling Page Options, then click View and download your signed BAA.